A working farm in central Utah, doing the slow things on purpose.

 1891

-Five generations, one vision
+Five generations, one piece of land

-How we kept doing the same thing, better.
+How we kept doing the same thing — better.

 1891